vijayanajay/st_final/docs/arch_review.md

 **DOC-001 (RESOLVED):** Documentation Veracity Failure in `docs/tasks.md`.
 Tasks 20, 21, and 22 were incorrectly marked as incomplete despite full implementation. ✅ **RESOLVED** - Task statuses updated, progress summary corrected, systemic prevention measures mandated.

+**DOC-002 (RESOLVED):** Documentation Mismatch in feature_generator.py.
+The design.md description of `generate_features` didn't match the actual evolved implementation. ✅ **RESOLVED** - Added errata section to design.md and created comprehensive design_errata.md to document the actual supported feature_config structures.

 **CODE-001 (RESOLVED):** Code Duplication in `src/backtester.py`.
 The `PortfolioData` NamedTuple was defined twice, identically, within the file. ✅ **RESOLVED** - Removed the duplicate definition while maintaining all functionality and test coverage.

 **API-001 (RESOLVED):** Architectural Degeneration in Test Suite.
 The test suite for feature generator primarily targeted legacy alias functions (calculate_*) instead of designated primary API functions (add_*). ✅ **RESOLVED** - The tests have been refactored to directly call the primary add_* functions, with separate minimal tests for legacy function delegation.

+**INPUT-001 (RESOLVED):** Missing Input Validation in `src/feature_generator.py`.
+The `add_sma` function lacked validation to ensure the input column is numeric, inconsistent with other similar functions in the same module. ✅ **RESOLVED** - Added explicit numeric type check using `pd.api.types.is_numeric_dtype`, with appropriate error messages and tests.

 ---